NexMirror/Kallithea/docs/usage/performance.rst

     Scaling horizontally can give huge performance benefits when dealing with large amounts of traffic (many users, CI servers, etc.).
 Kallithea can be scaled horizontally on one (recommended) or multiple machines.

+    It is generally possible to run WSGI applications multithreaded, so that several HTTP requests are served from the same Python process at once.
+That can in principle give better utilization of internal caches and less process overhead.

+    One danger of running multithreaded is that program execution becomes much more complex; programs must be written to consider all combinations of events and problems might depend on timing and be impossible to reproduce.

+    Kallithea can't promise to be thread-safe, just like the embedded Mercurial backend doesn't make any strong promises when used as Kallithea uses it.
+    Instead, we recommend scaling by using multiple server processes.

+    Web servers with multiple worker processes (such as ``mod_wsgi`` with the ``WSGIDaemonProcess`` ``processes`` parameter) will work out of the box.

-In order to scale horizontally you need to do the following:
+    In order to scale horizontally on multiple machines, you need to do the
+    following:

     - Each instance's ``data`` storage needs to be configured to be stored on a shared disk storage, preferably together with repositories.
 This ``data``